European Framework 7 collaborative project to develop technology for panoramic imaging and 3D audio acquisition, delivery and interactive viewing

 What we've done

-FascinatE is a €9.5m EU funded project involving a group of partners from across Europe, running from January 2010 to July 2013.
+FascinatE was a €9.5m EU funded project involving a group of partners from across Europe, running from January 2010 to July 2013.
 The project name is an acronym for Format-Agnostic SCript-based INterAcTive Experience.
-The aim is make the broadcasting of live events a more interactive experience no matter what device the viewer is watching on.
+The aim was make the broadcasting of live events a more interactive experience no matter what device the viewer is watching on.

-The project is developing a system to allow end-users to interactively view and navigate around an ultra-high resolution video panorama showing a live event, with the accompanying audio automatically changing to match the selected view.
-The output will be adapted to their particular kind of device, covering anything from a mobile handset to an immersive panoramic display.
-At the production side, this requires the development of new audio and video capture systems, and scripting systems to control the shot framing options presented to the viewer.
-Intelligent networks with processing components will repurpose the content to suit different device types and framing selections, and user terminals supporting innovative interaction methods will be needed to allow viewers to control and display the content.
+The project developed a system to allow end-users to interactively view and navigate around an ultra-high resolution video panorama showing a live event, with the accompanying audio automatically changing to match the selected view.
+The output could be adapted to their particular kind of device, covering anything from a mobile handset to an immersive panoramic display.
+At the production side, this required the development of new audio and video capture systems, and scripting systems to control the shot framing options presented to the viewer.
+Intelligent networks with processing components repurposed the content to suit different device types and framing selections, and user terminals supporting innovative interaction methods based on gestures were developed to allow viewers to control and display the content.

-We have also been organising test shoots to allow the technology to be tested in real-world productions that were being covered by the BBC.
+We also organised test shoots to allow the technology to be tested in real-world productions that were being covered by the BBC.
 These included a football match and a Proms concert.

-We are also looking at how to integrate the system with other projects at BBC R&D, in particular in relationship to the use of IP throughout the programme chain.
+We also looked at how to integrate the system with other projects at BBC R&D, in particular in relationship to the use of IP throughout the programme chain.

 This project is part of the Immersive and Interactive Content section